oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-developer.md

-# Customizing Interactive Grid as a Developer
+# Customize Interactive Grid as a Developer
 <!--# Create the shopping cart page -->
 ## Introduction